lewiswatson55/Python_Text_Calculator/FOR CLEARING THE SCREEN AND PRESS ANY KEY TO CONTINUE.md

+# For clearing the screen and press any key to continue.md
+**Note.
+This file was directly imported from an answer I put on SO.
+The question was later deleted by the Community bot.**

 As @esqew and @CoryKramer said, it is only an issue if it responds to user input.
 Thanks the both of you :)

 @ErdoğanOnal suggested some very useful code, thanks so much :)